earthdaily/earthdaily-python-client/CONTRIBUTING.md

 * Add description of your changes
 * Add and ensure tests are passing
 * Ensure branch is mergeable
+* If possible, ruff check your code :)

 ## Testing

 * Please make sure tests pass with `./tests`

 ## Doc building

-inside docs/ : "sphinx-build -b html . html"
+ * inside docs/ : "sphinx-build -b html . html"